entando/entando-docs/vuepress/docs/next/docs/community/code-of-conduct.md

 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals but for the overall community
+* Focusing on what is best, not just for us as individuals but for the overall community

 Examples of unacceptable behavior include: